Bwownie/BrownieGate-flask-login-example/README.md

 ## How BrownieGate integrates (high-level)

-- The Flask app calls functions from the brownieGate client (for example, to authenticate users or verify cookies).
+- The Flask app calls functions from the BrownieGate client (for example, to authenticate users or verify cookies).
 - The returned BrownieGate user object is adapted to Flask-Login by a small adapter (implements get_id(), is_active, etc.).
 The adapter code lives in the app package used by the examples.
 - Flask-Login handles session management on top of that adapter.
 For cookie flows the app relies on BrownieGate to produce/validate encrypted cookie payloads.